 Part A pays for the first 100 days in a skilled nursing facility (SNF).
 An SNF is a facility that provides medical or nursing care.
 This care is not the same as a person would receive in a nursing home, where they may receive help with bathing, dressing, or eating but not medical care or therapy services.

 This cost does not include a deductible.
 There is no cost for the coinsurance for days 1–20.
-From day 21 to day 100, the cost is $185.50.
+From day 21 to day 100, the out of pocket cost is $204 each day.
 After 100 days, a person is responsible for the full cost.

 End-of-life care